Richard John Grandin was killed in action on this day in 1917

 Richard was gazetted 2nd.
 Lieut. to the Jersey Militia in 1909.
 He was promoted Lieutenant in April 1912 and Captain in 1914.

-He was gazetted Temporary Lieutenant in the Army Service Corps, serving with the Egyptian Expeditionary Force in Egypt from December 1915 where he acted as Officer Commanding Transport, Port Said from March to May 1916 and afterwards Officer Commanding Army Service Corps, Ballah.
+He was gazetted Temporary Lieutenant in the Army Service Corps, serving with the Egyptian Expeditionary Force in Egypt from December 1915.
+He acted as Officer Commanding Transport, Port Said from March to May 1916 and afterwards Officer Commanding Army Service Corps, Ballah.

 2nd Lieut.
 Richard John Grandin, Royal Flying Corps